 Oklahoma City’s Southwestern Christian University (SCU) is a private, Christian, four-year, liberal arts school.
 Its founders, the International Pentecostal Holiness Church, opened SCU in 1946.For admission to Online Professional Studies, applicants must be at least 25 years of age, sign a community covenant (statement of Christian conversion), and write a statement of purpose.
 SCU accepts rolling admissions throughout the year, meaning students can apply at any time.

 The School of Adult and Online Education provides a Bachelor of Science in Professional Leadership, which is a Bible-based liberal arts degree.
 The program melds business principles with Christianity for servant-leaders.
 Its graduates hold positions in human resources, statistics, business analysis, consulting, and sales.
-The four concentrations within the Professional Leadership program are Business, Management, Social Services, and Christian Leadership.
+The four concentrations within the Professional Leadership program include:

 Admission requirements for the Professional Leadership program include meeting two of these three criteria: an ACT of 19 or higher, or an SAT at or above 900; a minimum GPA of 2.50; or placing in the upper 50 percent of the applicant’s graduating class.
 Dual enrollment is possible for high school juniors and seniors.
 Enrollees in high school may take up to 4 credit hours per semester.
 They must have a 2.0 GPA and should have either an ACT or SAT score, though these are not mandatory.